sasakiyori/SqlText/README.md

 ## Contributing
 [Issues](https://github.com/sasakiyori/sqltext/issues/new) and [PRs](https://github.com/sasakiyori/sqltext/pulls) are welcome!

 This project is just starting, lack of massy documentations, method completions, query language extensions and test case coverages.
-Thanks in advance for all contributions for this repository :pray::pray::heart:
+Thanks in advance to all contributors of this repository :heart:

 ## License
 [MIT License](LICENSE)